 Preferred stock - Preferred stock represents an equity interest in an issuer that generally entitles the holder to receive, in preference to common stockholders and the holders of certain other stocks, dividends and a fixed share of the proceeds resulting from a liquidation of the issuer.
 Preferred stocks may pay fixed or adjustable rates of return, and preferred stock dividends may be cumulative or non-cumulative and participating or non-participating.
 Cumulative dividend provisions require all or a portion of prior unpaid dividends to be paid before dividends can be paid to the issuer's common stockholders, while prior unpaid dividends on non-cumulative preferred stock are forfeited.
 Participating preferred stock may be entitled to a dividend exceeding the issuer's declared dividend in certain cases, while non-participating preferred stock is entitled only to the stipulated dividend.
 Preferred stock is subject to issuer-specific and market risks applicable generally to equity securities.
 As with debt securities, the prices and yields of preferred stocks often move with changes in interest rates and the issuer's credit quality.
-Additionally, a company's preferred stock will usually react more strongly than bonds and other debt to actual or perceived changes in the issuing company's financial condition or prospects.
+Additionally, a company's preferred stock typically pays dividends only after the company makes required payments to holders of its bonds and other debt.
+Accordingly, the price of preferred stock will usually react more strongly than bonds and other debt to actual or perceived changes in the issuing company's financial condition or prospects.
 Preferred stock of smaller companies may be more vulnerable to adverse developments than preferred stock of larger companies.